-Open communication with clients is crucial for learning what we, as coaches, need to know.
+Open communication with coaching clients is crucial for learning what we, as coaches, need to know.
 The information we learn from these clients is data we analyze when making a specific coaching plan for clients.
 And if we depend on anything as coaches, it’s data and analytics.

 The great news is many free coaching assessment tools are widely available for online and print use in your sessions.
 Nothing’s stopping you from implementing these techniques in your upcoming meetings.
 You just need to understand how these activities work and which ones are right for your coaching style.
 Here’s all you need to know: